naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 1. Completion of a single task or edit attempt MUST NOT be treated as a reason to end the entire workflow if there are remaining selected tasks.
-2. When running under `--kilocode`, any single Kilo edit failure (for example "Edit Unsuccessful" or similar) MUST be treated as a recoverable
+2. When running under `--platform kilo`, any single Kilo edit failure (for example "Edit Unsuccessful" or similar) MUST be treated as a recoverable
    event:
    - narrow scope (fewer tasks, smaller file ranges);